 When working as a part-time entrepreneur, you have a main job and a business of your own.
 Operating as a private trader or a light entrepreneur are two of the options available to you.
-Make sure to check how part-time entrepreneurship affects your taxation, pensions and unemployment security.
+Make sure to check in advance what insurance policies you need and how part-time entrepreneurship affects your taxation, pensions and unemployment security.
 You may also have to notify your employer of your part-time business.

 You are a part-time entrepreneur if you run a business, for example, alongside full-time paid work or studies.

 Wage earners, students and pensioners often work as part-time entrepreneurs when they want to earn additional income.
 In certain cases, an unemployed person may also operate a part-time business.

 Part-time entrepreneurship gives you a chance to try your business idea in practice.
 When you get your main income from elsewhere, it is easier and safer to test whether your idea could become something bigger.
 At the same time, you learn about entrepreneurship and starting a full-time business is easier.

 As a part-time entrepreneur, you can also try a new sector if you are planning a new career.
 You can also work as a part-time entrepreneur on a seasonal basis (for example, by cutting grass in the summer).

 Note that a part-time entrepreneur is not entitled to a start-up grant.
 A start-up grant may be possible when you are changing from part-time entrepreneurship to full-time entrepreneurship.